Characters are at the heart of the best stories.

-You need to establish your characters so that they are flawed and relatable, without giving away too much.
-Readers need to slowly discover what makes them tick.
-So whether it’s a television show or a novel, without good characters, readers won’t care about the fascinating world or the intricate plot a writer creates.
-Crafting a protagonist readers will love, or an antagonist that we love to hate, will keep readers glued and become characters that readers will want to hang out with, time after time.
+Whether it’s a television show or a novel, without good characters, readers won’t care about the fascinating world or the intricate plot a writer creates.
+Crafting a protagonist readers will love, or an antagonist that we love to hate,

 All that comes with the season, is better than I remembered.
 I shall miss it when it’s over.
 For years I cursed the winter, I never knew it could actually be so warm.